 Contrary to what some tourists think, the Left Bank is not called that because it is more Bohemian or intellectual (La Sorbonne is there).
 Left and Right have to do with which way the river is flowing.
 Not just in Paris but throughout Europe.
 When going downstream, the Right Bank is on the right – and the Left Bank is on the left.

 If you are staying at a hotel instead of onboard Aleau (Why would you do that?), keep in mind that floors are numbered differently.
 What we would call the First Floor would be labeled “0” or “RC” on the elevator button here.
-If your room is on the fifth floor, it’s really on the North American sixth floor.
+If your room is on the first floor, it is one flight up.
+If it’s on the fifth floor, it’s really on the North American sixth floor.
 Make sure your hotel has an elevator!

 I hope this gives you some idea of what to expect when you visit us in Paris.
 Jeannie and I look forward to seeing you.
 Be aware, after being in Paris for a few days, you may not want to leave.
 Please contact us if you have any questions.